softwaredevelop/mql5/Indicators/MyIndicators/Authors/Ehlers/1_Smoothers/Ehlers_Smoother_Pro.md

 ### Using the SuperSmoother (Focus on Clarity)

-The SuperSmoother is best used as a high-quality replacement for any traditional moving average, especially for **trend identification**.
+Best used as a high-quality replacement for any traditional moving average, especially for **trend identification**.

-* A long-period SuperSmoother (e.g., 100) provides a very clean and reliable baseline for the primary trend.

 ### Using the Ultimate Smoother (Focus on Speed)

-The Ultimate Smoother excels where responsiveness is critical, making it an excellent tool for identifying **dynamic support/resistance zones**.
+Excels where responsiveness is critical, making it an excellent tool for identifying **dynamic support/resistance zones**.

-* Because it has minimal lag, it can be used to time entries at the exact end of a pullback.
-When the price touches the Ultimate Smoother and turns, the signal is immediate.

 ### Combined Strategy with Smoother Momentum (Advanced)

 The filter's true potential is unlocked when used with its companion oscillator, the **[Ehlers Smoother Momentum Pro](./Ehlers_Smoother_Momentum_Pro.md)**.
-A key predictive relationship exists between them:

 * **The Momentum Oscillator's zero-cross predicts the Smoother's turning point.**
-  * When the `Smoother Momentum` oscillator crosses **above its zero line**, it provides an early warning that the `Ehlers Smoother` on the main chart is about to form a **trough (a bottom)**.
-  * When the `Smoother Momentum` oscillator crosses **below the zero line**, it provides an early warning that the `Ehlers Smoother` is about to form a **peak (a top)**.

-This relationship allows a trader to use the momentum oscillator as a **leading indicator** to anticipate the turning points of the smoother, lagging filter on the price chart.

-### Combined Strategy with the Band-Pass Filter (Recommended)

-The true power of the Ehlers Filter Family is unlocked when the three filters are used together in a comprehensive trading strategy.

-1. **Trend Filter (The "Map"):** Use a long-period **SuperSmoother** (e.g., Period 100) to define the main trend.
-    * If price is above the SuperSmoother, only look for buy signals.
-    * If price is below the SuperSmoother, only look for sell signals.
-2. **Dynamic S/R (The "Zone"):** Use a short-period **Ultimate Smoother** (e.g., Period 20) as a dynamic support/resistance level.
-    * In an uptrend, wait for the price to pull back to the Ultimate Smoother line.
-This is your potential entry zone.
-3. **Entry Trigger (The "Timing"):** Use the **[Band-Pass Filter](./BandPass_Filter_Pro.md)** to time your entry.
-    * **Buy Signal:** When the price is in the entry zone (touching the Ultimate Smoother) and the Band-Pass Filter forms a **valley below the zero line and turns up**, it provides a high-probability entry signal in the direction of the main trend.

-This combined approach uses each indicator for its intended purpose: the SuperSmoother for **trend**, the UltimateSmoother for the **entry zone**, and the Band-Pass Filter for the **precise timing trigger**.
+  * **Buy Signal:** Momentum crosses above zero -> Smoother forms a trough.
+  * **Sell Signal:** Momentum crosses below zero -> Smoother forms a peak.